 Allegations of improper repossession of homes prompt probe of foreclosure practices.

-The strong response to Thursday’s stock sale reflects investor confidence that GM is moving beyond its unpopular, taxpayer-funded bankruptcy with sharply lower costs and higher profit potential.
+The strong response to the stock sale reflects investor confidence that GM is moving beyond its unpopular, taxpayer-funded bankruptcy in June 2009 with sharply lower costs and higher profit potential.

-Automobile industry executives and analysts said the reversal in Wall Street sentiment towards GM pointed to revitalized hopes in an industry that was hard hit by the 2008 credit crisis.
+Automobile industry executives and analysts said the reversal in Wall Street sentiment towards GM pointed to renewed confidence in an industry that was hit hard by the credit crisis of 2008.

 That is a positive sign for a range of companies, including Chrysler, that are looking to tap the credit and equity markets in coming months, analysts said.

-Bob King, United Auto Workers president, whose union stood to earn $3bn from the IPO for an affiliated trust fund for retiree healthcare, said GM factory workers had an interest in seeing shares perform well.
+Bob King, United Auto Workers president, whose union stands to earn $3bn from the IPO for an affiliated trust fund for retiree healthcare, said GM’s factory workers had an interest in seeing its shares perform well.